datapimp/brief/apps/blueprint/documentation/milestone.md

 #### Milestone

 The milestone represents a due date for a release or delivery of software.
+Any relevant information about the milestone should go in this document.